 The STRIDE research group focuses what factors influence diverse students to choose engineering and stay in engineering through their careers and how different experiences within the practice and culture of engineering foster or hinder belongingness and identity development.
 In our work we explore multiple intersections of students' identities including gender idenity, race, ethnicity, sexual orientation, first-generation status, disability, and other social identities to understand how diverse students navigate their engineering pathways.
 We also examine how students "latent diversity" or their underlying affective and cognitive differences that provide potential sources for innovation but are not visible.
 The concept of latent diversity focuses on the alternative mindsets and experiences that students bring with them into an engineering degree program rather than on their demographics.
 In doing so, it takes an asset-based approach rather than focusing on the deficits of students on which some research in diversity has focused (e.g., deficiencies in academic preparation, less understanding of high education systems, lack of support systems, etc.).
 Students, regardless of background, bring diverse and unique ways of thinking and ideas to the table.
 If engineering culture privileges particular ways of thinking or being as what it means to be an engineer, it may be alienating for latently diverse students.
 Recognizing students’ attitudes, mindsets, and innovation as important provides a way to support all students in engineering.
+More recently, we have begun to focus on engineering workforce development by translating fundamental research insights on students' pathways and identity devleopment into outreach and professional development efforts and research-based interventions.
 Our active, funded projects are listed below.

 The U.S. needs new and innovative engineering solutions to meet the global demands of our growing economy.
 However, most engineers graduating from engineering degree programs are more alike in their problem solving approaches, ways of thinking, and engineering identities than different in their skills as innovative thinkers.
 Students who do not conform to this mold of "being an engineer" are often alienated from engineering, do not develop engineering identities, and leave engineering, which reduces the much-needed human potential for innovation.
 The overarching goal of this project funded by NSF EEC (1554057) is to characterize how latently diverse students experience the culture of engineering and negotiate their identities as engineers.
 To answer these questions, a national survey data from first-year engineering students will be collected and latent diversity will be characterized by using topological data analysis.
 From these results, longitudinal narrative interviews with latently diverse students will be used to understand students’ identity development how this identity development as is supported or hindered by their classroom experiences and institutional structure.
 The integrated education plan will implement pedagogies to support the development of latently diverse students in first-year engineering programs (a critical time point at which many talented students are lost from engineering programs).
 By directly providing engineering educators and leadership with a new understanding of ways to support these latently diverse students, and by revealing unexpected problems and functional solutions in the way these students navigate engineering degree programs, the integrated research and educational plan will directly impact the educational experiences of thousands of engineering students to develop innovative, rather than homogeneous, engineers.